MAJORS AND CAREERS

 all engage in continuing education to keep abreast of advances in technology.
 Many Engineering graduates build on their engineering background and enter graduate programs to obtain degrees in the fields of administration, law, medicine, physics, or mathematics.

 Humanities Career Areas

 Advertising, Banking, Broadcasting, Business, Counseling, Communications, Diplomacy, Education, Film and Television, Foreign Service, Government Service, Human Resources, Insurance, International Relations, Journalism, Law, Library Science, Management/Administration, Marketing, Personnel, Politics, Public Administration, Public Relations, Publicity, Publishing, Research, Retail Sales, Screenwriting, Social Welfare, Teaching, Technical Writing, Tourism, Translating/Interpreting, Writing

 Diverse career fields available to Humanities graduates include entry-level positions in both the public and private sectors or professional-level opportunities combining the degree with further specialization.
-Humanities graduates may also elect to enter professional graduate programs in law, library science, medicine (with proper prerequisites), or public administration.
+Humanities graduates may also elect to enter professional programs such as law, library science, medicine (with proper prerequisites), or public administration.
 Business and industry utilize Humanities graduates for management training programs in banking, retail sales, and insurance.
 Graduates with special skills in oral and written communications may look to positions with newspapers, advertising agencies, public relations firms, radio and television stations, and publishing houses.

 Technical writers are currently in demand, particularly those who have had some preparation in engineering, computer science, and the sciences.
 Opportunities for graduates fluent in languages other than English exist in government, business, social service, counseling, foreign service, and international trade, among others.